CS303E Homework 2

 # Description of Program:

-If you submit multiple times to Canvas, it will rename your file name to something like Karatsuba-1.py, Karatsuba-2.py, etc. Don't worry about that; we'll grade the latest version.
+If you submit multiple times to Canvas, it will rename your file name to something like Prefixes-1.py, Prefixes-2.py, etc. Don't worry about that; we'll grade the latest version.

 Programming Tips:

 Many assignments this semester will include this section called Programming Tips.
-In general, these are not hard requirements about this specific assignment; they are suggestions to help you become better programmers.
+In general, these are not hard requirements about this specific assignment; but they are useful suggestions to help you with the assignment or to become better programmers.
 So read and apply them!

 Output format: As explained in slide set 1, there are multiple ways to run your program.
 If you run in interactive mode (in the Python loop), the system will automatically display the result of every command (unless the result is None).
 If that result is a string, it will display with string quotes ('answer').
 If you're running the program in batch mode (from the command line, as e.g. python myProgram.py) or explicitly print a string, it won't appear with string quotes.
 If you run your program in batch mode the only things you'll see displayed are the things you explicitly print; it won't display the results of individual commands.
 The following is in interactive mode: